Voronoi-Studios/GridWave/docs/Core/Nodes/5_Feature.md

 Same as RestrainerFeature, but takes a list of Positions as input where it chooses a random spot from using the seed.

+> [!TIP]
-Tip: By sharing the seed, you can for example make two separate algos spawn a top and bottom part of a stair in the same place
+> By sharing the seed, you can for example make two separate algos spawn a top and bottom part of a stair in the same place

 ---